 The composing artist job was all my intellectual directives for career growth, including learning and understanding merchandising sales and small businesses.
 This job was my fourth husband and wife running a small business.
 The general manager and editor were from Ohio the newspaper worked together at other papers in St. Louis and started Call Newspapers.
 In Lawrence, Kansas, the pool company had a sample in-ground pool in the backyard and an extension on the owner's home where the family's wife would organize clients and answer phone calls for the outside crews working around town.
 The cardboard factory was a baby-boomer business where the husband and wife had their own office next to the manufacturing area, where the cardboard gluing, press, and cutting machines sat.
 The wiring business was a husband and wife team my mother knew growing up, and we had five employees working at a rental space in a manufacturing building.

 The new orientation to computer multimedia led me to assist with a local videographer service.
-Working on wedding video events and documenting and editing timeline videos with Adobe Video Editing Software added an exciting opportunity for career growth and skill development.
+Working on wedding video events and documenting and editing timeline videos with Adobe Video Editing Software added exciting career growth and skill development opportunity.
 Working with digital cameras and eating excellent meals at elegant ceremonies added orientation to visual presentation.
 Production time was 20 hours editing a wedding event and 20 hours editing the reception party.
 The tactics mainly were two camera edits with sometimes a 3rd still camera.
-This fifth small business employment venture led me to understand client importance and respect.
+This fifth small business employment venture made me understand client importance and respect.
 Again, this husband and wife team would build client work and create video output goals and production plans.
 (2004-2005)

 At weddings, there are sincere moments of togetherness.
 Watching wedding videos throughout the seasons is lovely at each particular time.
 Songs and music are timeless to the ceremony and are crucial moments in a wedding video.
 High-dollar weddings are unbelievable.
 One of the most exciting weddings I worked on video was a lady from Hawaii who had a pineapple string dress that married a man from India at an old 1904 World's Fair Pavilion.
 Although wedding editing and video compositions are time-consuming, I have kept up with software processes by taking video editing courses in 2016.

 I am a person who takes the approach of an Industrial Designer; new designs for products constantly develop, and problems solved on existing goods give better to the marketplace.
-Therefore, a project criterion of becoming an Industrial Designer involves working with package design and consumer durable goods, outside-in toward the point-of-purchase, to understand that inside-out a "better mousetrap" is built.
+Therefore, a project criterion of becoming an Industrial Designer involves working with package design and consumer durable goods outside-in toward the point-of-purchase to understand that a "better mousetrap" is built inside-out.

 National Plastics and Stock Clam manufacturing in St. Louis, Missouri, had given me a great base of building block references to assist with the graphics pre-press package design.
 I composed the Stock Clam logo now found on their website and letterheads.
 I have drafted nearly 100 different drafting templates for their product line on the Stock Clam website.
 The clamshells have simple square and circular cavities that easily snap shut and enable a clamshell card to use graphically designed and inserted into the package.
 (2005-2016)